Fun things to do...

 Relaxing

-The nation's tallest monument at 630 feet, the Gateway Arch symbolizes St. Louis' role in the westward expansion of the U.S. and anchors Gateway Arch National Park.
-The Arch offers many family-friendly experiences, including the Tram Ride to the Top, "Monument to the Dream" documentary movie, shopping at The Arch Store, dining at Arch Café, and a new interactive museum designed for people of abilities to enjoy.
+The nation's tallest monument at 630 feet, the Gateway Arch, symbolizes St. Louis' role in the westward expansion of the U.S. and anchors Gateway Arch National Park.
+The Arch offers many family-friendly experi

 Gateway Arch National Park also includes the Old Courthouse, one of St. Louis' most prominent architectural landmarks that have served as the backdrop for some of America's pivotal early legal cases, such as Dred Scott's suit for freedom and Virginia Minor's fight for the right to vote.

-...MOREThe nation's tallest monument at 630 feet, the Gateway Arch symbolizes St. Louis' role in the westward expansion of the U.S. and anchors Gateway Arch National Park.
-The Arch offers many family-friendly experiences, including the Tram Ride to the Top, "Monument to the Dream" documentary movie, shopping at The Arch Store, dining at Arch Café, and a new interactive museum designed for people of abilities to enjoy.
+The nation's tallest monument at 630 feet, the Gateway Arch, symbolizes St. Louis' role in the westward expansion of the U.S. and anchors Gateway Arch National Park.
+The Arch offers many family-friendly experiences, including the Tram Ride to the Top, "Monument to the Dream" documentary movie, shopping at The Arch Store, dining at Arch Café, virtual reality experience taking guests back to the St. Louis riverfront in the 1850s, and a new interactive museum designed for people of all abilities to enjoy."

 Gateway Arch National Park also includes the Old Courthouse, one of St. Louis' most prominent architectural landmarks that have served as the backdrop for some of America's pivotal early legal cases, such as Dred Scott's suit for freedom and Virginia Minor's fight for the right to vote.